peerkristijan-tuta/udp-message-relay/README.md

-(kindly consult the deployment diagram for a visualization of the distributed system's architecture)
+Note: Kindly consult the deployment diagram for a visualization of the distributed system's architecture and program flow.

 Instructions to run
 1. Launch 4 EC2 instances